 Compensation and liquidated damages

-No compensation is due when a domain is used against this policy or in instances listed in these Terms and conditions, and subsequently deleted.
+No responsibility, compensation or liquidate damages are due by us, when a domain is used fraudulently, or against this policy, or in instances listed in these Terms and conditions, or for domains subsequently deleted for non compliance, or if the request originates from local authorities or courts.

 DNSAfrica never reimburses payments with one exception for credit card payments, being in case of fraud duly reported to the police.
 Any outstanding amount may be assigned to other domains.

-Any dispute of any nature whatsoever related to, resulting from, or originating from the the use of this site and the related domain registration and usage, will be submitted to the exclusive jurisdiction of the competent courts of Lausanne, Switzerland.
+Any dispute of any nature whatsoever related to, resulting from, or originating from the the use of this site and the related domain registration and usage, will be submitted to the exclusive jurisdiction of our seat's competent courts of Canton Vaud, Switzerland.
 The Swiss (CH) law is applicable.
 Any other jurisdiction is excluded.

 Please also read our disclaimers.